MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/qualify-lead-convert-opportunity-sales.md

 2. Select the lead you want to qualify.

-3. In the **Qualify** section of the sales process bar, type in all applicable information.
+3. In the **Qualify** section of the sales process bar, enter all applicable information.

 4. Select **Qualify** at the top of the **Lead** screen.